t0pd4wn/yb/README.md

 ./yb -f file.yaml -k "key.childkey"
 ```

-You can do a quick try like so:
+From the repository, you can do a quick try like so:
 ```bash
 ./yb -f ./tests/user.yaml -k "yb"
 ```